The Ultimate Travel Guide to Zadar, Croatia

 What to Know Before Going to Zadar

 Currency: Keep those coins jingling!
 Croatia dances to the rhythm of the Croatian Kuna (HRK).
-While it’s advisable to have some cash on you, please note that mostly you can pay with card.
+While it’s advisable to have some cash on you, please note that mostly you can pay with a card.
 To benefit from low exchange rates and high flexibility, I recommend using Revolut.

 Language: Don’t worry about mastering Croatian in a flash!
 Of course, it’s always useful to know a few usual phrases, but I was surprised at how many people knew English in this country.
 Therefore, don’t worry too much about language barriers, you’ll always find a Croatian willing to help you out.